|Student Rating:||4.6 / 5|

 - Use the card for all spending at grocery stores, restaurants and entertainment purchases, including streaming services to enjoy the 3% cash back rate.

-- Use the card at Vivid Seats for all ticket purchases to take advantage of the 8% cash back rate through January 2023.
+- Use the card at the Capital One Entertainment portal for all ticket purchases to take advantage of the 8% cash back rate.

 - Pay on time and avoid maxing out your card to give yourself a better chance to build positive credit history and be considered for a credit limit increase after six months.

-- Pay off your card balance in full each month to avoid being charged the card’s high 26.99% variable APR.
+- Pay off your card balance in full each month to avoid being charged interest.

 Is the SavorOne Student card worth it?